stinkyink/book-publishing-guide/chapter4.markdown

 is far better to do a few of these book marketing tips well, than do them all moderately.

-## First things first, who are you marketing to?.
+## First Things First, Who Are You Marketing To?

 Aimless marketing may as well be money down the drain, and it is absolutely crucial to target the right individuals. <a href="ht